-This summary presents the results of the project "Incentives and interventions for behaviour-based policies for a soybean production chain free of deforestation and conversion in the Cerrado", carried out in 4 phases, with the objective of:
+This summary presents the results of the project "Incentives and interventions for behavior-based policies for a soybean production chain free of deforestation and conversion in the Cerrado", carried out in 4 phases, with the objective of:

-- Assess the behaviour of soybean producers in the Cerrado to identify the main causes that influence the decision about the use of their land and develop a hypothesis about the causes and motivations of these behaviours. - 2 Design incentives and interventions incorporating behavioural science principles to eliminate deforestation from the Cerrado soy supply chain based on the results of phase 1. - Test producers' acceptance of the solutions designed to understand their preferences and willingness to accept incentives for voluntary conservation of native vegetation and to what extent these incentives can be improved by behavioural interventions, by applying a choice experiment with farmers.
+- 1 To assess the behavior of soybean producers in the Cerrado to identify the main causes that influence the decision about the use of their land and develop a hypothesis about the causes and motivations of these behaviors. - 2 Design incentives and interventions incorporating behavioral science principles to eliminate deforestation from the Cerrado soy supply chain based on the results of phase 1. - Test producers' acceptance of the solutions designed to understand their preferences and willingness to accept incentives for voluntary conservation of native vegetation and to what extent these incentives can be improved by behavioral interventions, by applying a choice experiment with farmers.

-Analyse the costs and benefits of the proposed solutions and define the operationalization of the incentive to develop a detailed plan for its implementation, scaling and monitoring.
+Analyze the costs and benefits of the proposed solutions and define the operationalization of the incentive to develop a detailed plan for its implementation, scaling and monitoring.